matman26/nornir_csv/README.md

   plugin: CsvInventoryPlugin
   options:
     inventory_dir_path: /path/to/inventory/dir/
+    hosts_file: hosts.txt
 runner:
   plugin: threaded
   options:
     num_workers: 20
 ```

-The name of the csv files to be read for hosts, groups and defaults can also be customized by setting the options `hosts_file`, `groups_file` and `defaults_file`, respectively.
+The name of the csv files to be read for hosts, groups, defaults and connection options can also
+be customized by setting the options `hosts_file`, `groups_file` , `defaults_file` and `options_file`,
+respectively.
 These should correspond to the file's basenames (no paths) with extension, if any.

 ## CSV Syntax
 ### Hosts